 If you are not going back home for prenatal and birth, you may start to realize that you will be giving birth on a foreign land.
 As much as you may love Japan, and have adopted it as your new home, and even if you are fluent in Japanese, this is not the same as having a baby in your home country.
 You may feel insecure.
 Hopefully, you will find a good hospital or birth clinic that is foreigner-friendly.
 You will get lots of opinions from family and friends back home and the internet.
 When it comes to pregnancy, Japan can feel more foreign than ever, as rules, customs, beliefs, and fees are much different from back home.
 You may have people asking about the sex of the baby already.
 How would you know?
 Your Japanese doctor said you will only be able to check this around the 20th week!

-Genetic testing: Common overseas, not so common in Japan.
+Prenatal Diagnosis: Common overseas, not so common in Japan.

 The reason why many mothers-to-be overseas get to know their babies’ sex in a very early stage is genetic testing, or screening.
 These tests have become more and more common, affordable and easy to get in recent years.